shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 > It must be clear from the explanation of this breakdown of work both that each student is responsible for
 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
 > for the project.
-> We plan on working on each task concurrently we will be using agile development to create tasks and active sprints.
+> The main tasks for this project would be designing the programming language, the back end server with the linux virtual machine and the front end with the online editor and the debugger.
-> The breakdown of the research below will give both students a comprehensive understanding of the overall project.
+>

 #### Student 1

 > *Student 1 should complete this section.*
-> Student 1 for the time being will be incharge of the research on debuggers and to inform student 2 on the information gathered.
+> Student 1 will be tasked with doing the back end of the web app and a collaboration with student number 2 on the design and the making of the programming language

 #### Student 2

 > *Student 2 should complete this section.*
-> Student 2 for the time being will be incharge of the research on Compilers and to inform student 1 on the information gathered.
+> Student 2 will be tasked with doing the front end of the web app and a collaboration with student number 1 on the design and the making of the programming language